 - The Washington Times - Saturday, October 18, 2025

-The current government shutdown is like no previous shutdown in that, this time, the president has labored to reduce the pain on everyday Americans, putting the suffering almost exclusively on federal workers and congressional Democrats’ pet projects.
+The current government shutdown is unlike any other because the president has labored to reduce the pain on everyday Americans and put the suffering almost exclusively on federal workers and congressional Democrats’ pet projects.

-During the shutdown’s first three weeks, President Trump took steps to shield federal law enforcement officers, military service members and welfare recipients from shutdown hardships.
+During the shutdown’s first three weeks, President Trump took steps to shield federal law enforcement officers, military service members and welfare recipients from hardship.

-At the same time, Mr. Trump shifted the burden of the shutdown onto civil servants and Democratic-controlled states.
+Mr. Trump shifted the burden to civil servants and Democratic-controlled states.
 He fired thousands of workers and slashed programs that Democrats favor.

-On Friday, the White House paused $11 billion in Army Corps of Engineers’ projects in cities such as New York, San Francisco, Boston and Baltimore, which are all Democrat-led cities in Democrat-led states.
+On Friday, the White House paused $11 billion in Army Corps of Engineers projects in places such as New York, San Francisco, Boston and Baltimore — all Democratic-led cities in Democratic-led states.

-It’s a glaring dichotomy.
-He’s protecting many who rely on federal services, such as assistance for poor women and children.
-He is also targeting the pain at Democratic politicians, whom he blames for the shutdown.
+The dichotomy is glaring.
+Mr. Trump is protecting many who rely on federal services, such as assistance for poor women and children.
+He is also targeting the pain at Democratic politicians whom he blames for the shutdown.

-Previous presidents ensured the pain of government shutdowns was felt by as many people as possible to increase pressure on Congress to reopen the government.
+Previous presidents ensured that as many people as possible felt the pain of government shutdowns to increase pressure on Congress to reopen the government.

-Park Rangers barricaded open-air memorials like the World War II and Lincoln Memorial in the nation’s capital, even though they are normally unstaffed.
+Park Rangers barricaded open-air memorials such as the World War II Memorial and the Lincoln Memorial on the National Mall, even though these sites are usually unstaffed.
 A private citizen began mowing the lawns and cleaning out the trash bins near the national memorials because National Park Service employees were not doing it.

 Advertisement